jingwes/2018-mel/README.md

 rna_matrix_2 <- rna_matrix
 ```
 ## Dimensionality reduction
 We try the various techniques and compare the results.
+It is observed that PCA is the fastest algorithm, followed by UMAP and lastly t-SNE.

 ### Principal Component Analysis (PCA)
 PCA is known to be the 'standard' method for such analysis protocols, as results are consistent every time with no random variables involved.